 Highlight content with strong typography in a grid

 Since minimal design aims to do more with less, you’ll have fewer elements to work with.
 So how do you create visual interest?
 The answer is with the message itself.
-Generally, typography used in minimal designs are typefaces with clean lines and simple strokes.
+Generally, the typography used in minimal designs are typefaces with clean lines and simple strokes.
 When typefaces are stripped to their simplest form it puts emphasis on the content, not the visual.

 When this idea is applied to a website, it allows users to easily digest the content.
 Since the message is the only thing on the screen, it holds more value when other elements aren’t taking away from it.
 This approach, combined with the philosophy of white space, can create a sense of hierarchy.
 It can be used to direct viewers to a call-to-action or the next page.